All Episodes

 It's a difference between species.

-It makes us a second class species and them a first class species.
+It makes us a second-class species and them a first-class species.

-It's not like they're just kissing cousins who live off somewhere else and they're coming to visit us and all the rest of that stuff.
+It's not like they're just kissing cousins who live off and somewhere else and they're coming to visit us and all the rest of that stuff.

 That's not what this is about.